Jolig/Live_FaceRecognition/README.md

   - encodings.py ---> Extracts encodings for each face detected

   - learningSVM.py ---> learns SVM from the generated encodings

-​
+evaluationalgo

+  - evaluation.py ---> When a new image is given as input this will classify using generated SVM model

+models ---> trained(Prediction, Resnet), generated(SVM) models used in the proj ​

 Order of Execution